Afro–Antiguans and Barbudans

 Afro–Antiguans and Barbudans are Antiguans and Barbudans of entirely or predominantly African (notably West African) ancestry.
+People in the country of Antiguan and Barbudan ancestry are known as Antiguan and Barbudan Creoles– this group includes people descended from slavery in the islands as well as white people descended from the island's plantocracy.

-According to the 2011 census, 87% of Antigua and Barbuda's population is Black and 4.4% is Mulatto.
+According to the 2011 census, 87% of Antigua and Barbuda's population is Black and 4.4% is multiracial.